proandriy/hello-world/README.md

 # hello-world
-test repository to get to know
+test repository to get to know GitHub